How Long Do Running Shoes Last? + 4 Signs You Should Replace Them

 However, you should ignore these distance recommendations and replace your running shoes after six months, even if you have only accrued 200 miles or so.

-As much as the materials used to construct running shoes break down through use, which is why you need to replace your running shoes after hitting a certain mileage, the materials also have a “shelf life,“ in that they will break down over time without even being repetitively stressed by running in them.
+As much as the cushioning foam in the midsole compresses, and the outsole rubber gets worn down through use (which is why you need to replace your running shoes after hitting a certain mileage), the materials also have a “shelf life,“ in that they will break down over time without even being repetitively stressed by running in them.

 A close up of a person's running shoes as they run on the road.